40min/matrosskin/Readme.md

         - from time-to time
         - mixed with chat-model
         - triggered by words
-    * Grab news scheduled
     * Check ability to subscribe on news

+* Mushrooms
+    * Receive/save picture

+* Weather
+    * Better approve button

 * Common-tech:
-    * autoexplore paws
     * handle errors
     * dockerize it
     * create help-page with commands-list